somhi/PCXT_DeMiSTify/sidi/README.md

 ### Compile the project in Quartus:

-Project already has the Demistify firmware already generated so if you have cloned recursively then you can open the project with Quartus:
+Clone the repository recursively and open the project with Quartus:

 ```sh
 git clone  --recursive https://github.com/somhi/PCXT_DeMiSTify